wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Booking fee

-A fee for a specific booking that's calculated according to the associated booking [policy snapshot](#policy-snapshot).
+A fee for a specific booking that's calculated according to the associated booking [policy](#policy).
 Currently, only cancellation fees, including no-show fees, are supported.

 ## Business hours